Contract Updatability

 -

-Changing the type of existing field is not valid.
+Changing the type of an existing field is not valid.

 a